 Additional career highlights include Simone in Gianni Schicchi, Frère Laurent in Roméo et Juliette, Angelotti in Tosca, Dansker in Billy Budd, and Petro in Simon Boccanegra, all with Teatro Carlo Felice Genova.
 In the 2016 season Mr. Huckle made his debut with Teatro di San Carlo Napoli in the roles of Cirillo and Boroff in Fedora, and was invited back to Napoli for their 2017-2018 season opener where he performed Ashby in La fanciulla del west which was recorded for DVD and Blue-Ray.

 As a young artist, Mr. Huckle made appearances with Central City Opera, Tulsa Opera, Utah Festival Opera, Opera North, Brevard Music Center, and Sarasota Opera.
 Mr. Huckle is a recipient of the Leo Rogers Outstanding Apprentice Award, a First Prize winner in the New York City Opera Foundation Competition, and a National Semifinalist in the Metropolitan Opera National Council Auditions.
-A native of Pittsburgh, PA, Mr. Huckle has a Bachelors Degree from Indiana University, and a Masters of Vocal Performance from the Boston University Opera Institute.
+A native of Pittsburgh, PA, Mr. Huckle received both his Bachelor and Master of Music degrees from Indiana University, as well as a Professional Opera Certificate from the Boston University Opera Institute.